 See also "An Account of the Inhabitants in the Several Towns in the State of Connecticut, in years 177[ ] and 1779 with Increase & Decrease" in the Trumbull Papers, volume IX, document 236, pages "a" - "d" described under 1776, above, which provides population figures for each town from the 1776 and 1779 censuses.

 "A return of the Number of inhabitants in the State of Connecticut, February 1, 1782; and also of the Indians and Negroes."
-The original manuscript, found in the Trumbull Papers, volume XXIV, document 178, includes totals for each town for the number of males above 50 years of age; males above 16 and under 50; males under 16; females; and "Blacks", i.e., the combined total of "Indians" and "Negroes".
-A printed summary is in the State Library's Broadside collection.
+The original manuscript, (linked below) found in the Trumbull Papers, Main Vault 974.6 T76, volume XXIV, document 178, includes totals for each town for the number of males above 50 years of age; males above 16 and under 50; males under 16; females; and "Blacks", i.e., the combined total of "Indians" and "Negroes".
+A printed summary is in the State Library's Broadside collection (see image at the top of the page).

 1798 Direct Tax of Connecticut.
 This document is located at the Connecticut Historical Society.
 For further information, please contact that institution.